Now Reading

 1. Nayakan (1987)

-This was P.C.
-Sreeram Mani Ratnam’s second collaboration.
+This was the second collaboration between P.C.
+Sreeram and Mani Ratnam.
 Both were at an early phase of their career.
-It was with Nayakan that they started their journey of capturing slice of life with all its layered features.
-There are few dated and mediocre elements in the film.
+It was with Nayakan that they started their journey of capturing a slice of life with all its layered features.
+There are a few dated and mediocre elements in the film.
 But, Nayakan was much ahead of and different from the films of its time.